Multi-modal and frequency-weighted tensor nuclear norm for hyperspectral image denoising: Multi-modal and Frequency-weighted Tensor Nuclear Norm and Its Non-convex Approximation.

 \subsection{Multi-modal and Frequency-weighted Tensor Nuclear Norm}

 In the definition of TNN \eqref{TNN}, $\texttt{fft}$ plays a core important role in the process of transforming t-products into matrix multiplication in the Fourier domain.
 It makes TNN to have fast calculation capabilities.
 However, the role of $\texttt{fft}$ is not just for fast computation in the framework of t-SVD.
 When Fourier matrix $\boldsymbol{F}_n$ is treated as a transform matrix, $\bar{\mathcal{X}}$ is the feature tensor of $\mathcal{X}$.
+There are some similar work which supports this viewpoint \cite{Framelet_TNN, TTNN_DCT, TTNN_XU2019, TTNN_data,TTNN_linear_transforms,TTNN_Dictionary,TTNN_Self_Supervised,tensor_Qrank}.
 To improve the low-rank representation ability of TNN, Wang et al. \cite{FWTNN} propose the frequency-filtered tensor nuclear norm (FTNN), which is defined as

 where $\left\|\{\overline{\mathcal{X}}\}_{k}\right\|_{*}=\left\|\overline{\mathcal{X}}^{(k)}\right\|_{*}+\left\|\overline{\mathcal{X}}^{\left(n_{3}-k+2\right)}\right\|_{*} $ is the sum of two matrix nuclear norms, $I$ denotes the number of frequency bands, and $\alpha_{k} $ is a pre-defined parameter assigned to the $k$-th frequency band, whose value depends on the prior knowledge.
-They treat the FTNN as a frequency filtering method. $\alpha_k$ characterizes the filtering coefficient for the $k$-th frequency component.
+This work treats the FTNN as a frequency filtering method. $\alpha_k$ characterizes the filtering coefficient for the $k$-th frequency component.
 However, these parameters should be data-dependent, and the pre-weight parameters cannot well reflect the real physical meaning between filter coefficient and frequency component.
 For the HSI, it is difficult to give $\left\lceil\frac{n_{3}+1}{2}\right\rceil$ pre-weight parameters in advance.
 Therefore, we reconsider these weight parameters based on the physical properties of HSI.
 For the clean Washington DC Mall dataset, sparse noise is added to form clean data, and then the zero-frequency component and non-zero frequency component of the noise data are separated.

 Fig. \ref{Pavia_Recovery_frequency} shows the grayscale image of the 60th band.
 We can find an interesting phenomenon that just using the information of the zero frequency component can get satisfactory results without any processing and the noise is more concentrated in the non-zero frequency component.
 As the transform operator, $\texttt{fft}$ plays the role of information separation, which makes the image information and noise information as separate as possible.
 The distribution of the nuclear norm shown in Fig. \ref{NNDC_ClearObservedNoisy1} is consistent with the observed phenomenon.
 When the HSI is polluted by noise, the variation in the high-frequency component is bigger than that in the low-frequency component.
 There is a natural idea that we can reduce the shrinkage of the low-frequency component and increase the penalty of the high-frequency component.
 Therefore, base on FTNN, we redefine the frequency-weighted tensor nuclear norm (FWTNN):